30 November 2008

 ♥ I am so thankful to God for giving me the joy of enjoying nature and photography.
 About 1 year ago I began brisk-walking for health purposes.
 By God's grace, I began to enjoy flowers, plants, birds, nature, etc in many wonderful ways.
 I started to use a digital camera to capture some of these beauties of God's creations.
 They remind me of what a mighty God we serve!

-♥ I am thankful to God that I can serve Him by making some Homemade Gifts for my friends as well as to sell on my Homemade Bookmarks, Cards and Gifts website:
+♥ I am thankful to God that I can serve Him by making some Homemade Gifts for my friends as well as to sell on my Homemade Bookmarks, Cards and Gifts website.

 Here are some samples of the Homemade Gifts that I am selling.
-Just click at the picture to go to the link on my website:

 Cards